Sustainable Gifts for Men (That Aren’t Overly Fancy)

 I’ve searched high and low for branded sports apparel from sustainable vendors.
 There are lots of sustainable activewear brands, but I’ve specifically been looking for eco-friendly sports gear for my husband’s favorite sports teams.

 A few years ago, I found one sweater in my college’s bookstore that said it was made with fair trade labor.
 I guess there just isn’t a huge market for sustainable sports apparel, because there doesn’t seem to be a lot of it.
-However, my husband really likes sports apparel and basically lives in gear from his favorites teams when he’s not in office clothes.
+However, my husband really likes sports apparel and basically lives in gear from his favorite teams when he’s not in office clothes.

 Part of sustainable living is also buying less and investing in things that last.
 In this case, I try to buy things he can wear again and again (and then take good care of them).
 If the man in your life has a favorite sports team, consider gifting him something from his favorite team that is well-made and can be worn many times.
 My husband really likes Mitchell & Ness.